IgorAbramov/IgorAbramov/README.md

   </a>
 </div>

 - 🔭 My name is Igor.
+Started to code in 2017.
 Most of my repositories are private, but starting from 2023 I decided to be open about my work and what I do as a professional developer.

 - 🪐 I’m a full stack Web Application developer, mostly experienced with developing PHP backend applications using Symfony.
 But also having an experience of developing Websites, Mobile Apps and Smart Contracts.